How to Easily Start Geraniums from Cuttings

 2. Choose Healthy Stems to Cut

-To get started, select a healthy, mature geranium plant that is free of disease and with strong stems and vibrant leaves.
+To get started, select a healthy, mature geranium plant that is free of disease, has strong stems, and has vibrant leaves.
+The stems should have at least two healthy leaves about 4-6 inches long.

 cutting a geranium start